Cort Adeler: Danish and Dutch naval operations

 During Adelaer's command the navy was expanded with thirty new ships-of-the-line.
 In the years 1669 and 1670 he headed a diplomatic mission to South-India to establish trade relations with Coromandel.
-Adeler acquired a substantial private capital and owned among others estates Dragsholm in Denmark and Gjemsø Kloster and Bratsberg near the city of Skien in Norway.
+Adeler acquired a substantial private capital and owned among others estates Gjemsø Kloster and Bratsberg near the city of Skien in Norway.

 Later life

 Adelaer was a personal friend of the new Dutch supreme commander Lieutenant-Admiral Michiel de Ruyter who also had been knighted in Denmark, for his victory over Sweden in 1659.
 A large part of their correspondence in Dutch has survived.
 In 1675 Denmark joined the Dutch in the Franco-Dutch War; Sweden then declared war.
-Adelaer commanded a single minor action against the Swedish fleet — the only time he would actually fight in Danish service — but during an epidemic that swept Scandinavia that Fall, Adelaer was afflicted and died after many weeks of suffering on 5 November 1675 at Copenhagen.
+Adelaer commanded a single minor action against the Swedish fleet – the only time he would actually fight in Danish service – but during an epidemic that swept Scandinavia that Fall, Adelaer was afflicted and died after many weeks of suffering on 5 November 1675 at Copenhagen.
 He was replaced as supreme commander on 8 May 1676 by a Dutch Admiral, Cornelis Tromp.

 Personal life

 Adelaer was first married in 1656 in Hoorn (Netherlands) with Angelica Sophronia (died before 1661) and secondly in 1662 in Amsterdam with Anna Pelt (1640–1692).
-He was the father of Sivert Adeler (16??–1683) and Frederik Christian Adeler (1668–1726).
 Descendants of Cort Adeler became members of a Danish noble family when Admiral Cort Adeler was converted into position of nobility on 7 February 1666.
 Cort Adeler's older son, Sivert Cortsen Adeler was a Danish naval officer.
-His younger son, Frederik Christian von Adeler was a Danish Councilor and Prefect in Zealand Diocese and his grandson, Frederik Adeler (1700-1766) was a Dano-Norwegian government official and landowner, who served as a County Governor of several counties in Norway and Denmark.
+His younger son, Frederik Christian Adeler, was a Danish Councilor and Prefect in Zealand Diocese and his grandson, Frederik Adeler (1700–1766) was a government official and landowner, who served as a County Governor of several counties in Norway and Denmark.
+His daughter Susanne Elisabeth Adeler was married to Frederik Eiler Giedde, til Nordskov og Hindemae (1641-1717), a son of Ove Ghedde.
+Another daughter, Sophie Amalie Adeler (16661-734), was married to count Adam Friederich von Trampe, til Løgismose (1650-1704).
 Members of the family have been associated with a number of Danish estates including Ulstrup Slot.
 The Cort Adeler House, Cort Adeler's former home in Copenhagen, located at Strandgade 22 in Christianshavn, and is a listed building.